ska-sa/katgpucbf/misc/xbgpu/README.md

 ## Jenkins CI

 Jenkins has been integrated into this repo.
-Everytime a commit is pushed to github, a Jenkins server will pull a copy of the commit and run the unit tests.
+On every PR and at least once a day, Jenkins will scan the repo for changes and if detected, will run the test pipeline.
+The test will run on the PR branch or the branch where there are detected changes (as long as the branch has a Jenkinsfile).
 The test configuration is specified in the [Jenkinsfile](./Jenkinsfile) in this repo.
 The Jenkins build pipeline will execute this pipeline in a docker container.

 In theory, any Jenkins server should be able run the pipeline from the Jenkinsfile, however for this repo, there are a few additional requirements: